BigMike502/LizenbyPortfolio/README.md

     All paragraphs are at a 6% padding from the edge of the parrent by deafault. (left and right).

+    As I have been working in this project I have been looking at Edge, Firefox and Chrome.

 # CSS

     ## hamburgerBtn (Styles.css Line:114)